oxesb/freedroidRPG/doc/tools/fddnm.md

 several formats, all to indicate inter-connectivity and viability of dialog file nodes.\n
 \n
 Freedroid Dialog Node Mapper is a standalone program that is **not** compiled along with Freedroid RPG.
-Users/Developers must compile this tool seperately.\n
+Users/Developers must compile this tool separately.\n
 \n
 **Note to Freedroid RPG developers/maintainers**\n Changes to dialog structure or variables will require that source for this tool be reviewed and if necessary updated.\n